The world of HR variables

 How can you influence HR variables?

-A satisfied employee, on the other hand, does not need to feel committed to the organisation per se.
+A satisfied employee, on the other hand, does not need to feel committed to the organization per se.
 He can be satisfied because he works in a nice team and considers his colleagues to be his friends.
 As a result, he enjoys going to work every day.
-In order to be satisfied, the employee does not by definition have to support the goals of the organisation or to feel like he fits into the organisation.
+In order to be satisfied, the employee does not by definition have to support the goals of the organization or to feel like he fits into the organization.

-Thus, a high degree of satisfaction among employees does not automatically mean that the degree of commitment to your organisation is correspondingly high; and committed employees may not necessarily also be satisfied with things such as the performance or structure of your organisation.
+Thus, a high degree of satisfaction among employees does not automatically mean that the degree of commitment to your organization is correspondingly high; and committed employees may not necessarily also be satisfied with things such as the performance or structure of your organization.
 The same applies for variables such as motivation, efficiency, effectiveness, absence and turnover.

 Create impact with People Analytics